-Standard tours abroad transport you from place to place for sightseeing, giving you a snapshot of a country or countries as you spend a day or less in particular cities.
+Standard tours abroad transport you from place to place for sightseeing, giving you a snapshot of a country or countries.
+You spend a day or less in particular cities.
 You see a lot but from a distance.

 Get up when you want to.

-Visit one of the Chianti Classico wineries for tour and tasting
+Visit Chianti Classico wineries or a thousand year old abbey for tour and tasting

 Language Lesson in the garden